OffchainLabs/arbitrum-monitoring/packages/assertion-monitor/README.md

 This tool is designed to monitor assertions on Arbitrum chains.
 It checks for:
 1. No assertions created in the last 4 hours when there is chain activity
 2. No assertions confirmed within the chain's confirmation period
-3. Low assertion confirmation rates (below 80%)

-The monitor also detects whether each chain is using BOLD (Blockchain Organized Layer Design) and includes this information in its reports.
+The monitor also detects whether each chain is using BOLD (Bounded Liquidity Delay) and includes this information in its reports.

 Read more about assertions [here](https://docs.arbitrum.io/how-arbitrum-works/inside-arbitrum-nitro#arbitrum-rollup-protocol).